irvansemestanya/vandeput.github.io/so-good.md

 1. Don't Follow Your Passion

+The "follow your passion" advice is dangerous, as not everyone understand what their passion is and also have means to pursue it.
+Also, the real reason you will love your work is because of the three things elaborated below: skill, control, and mission.

 2. Be So Good They Can't Ignore You _(Or, the Importance of Skill)_

 3. Turn Down a Promotion _(Or, the Importance of Control)_